isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

 <p> Polygons are named by the number of their shapes, and you can find them all around you!</p>

-Download the flash cards (https://go.gov.sg/polygonworksheet1 and https://go.gov.sg/polygonworksheet2) to go through the names and properties of some well-known polygons with your child, as well as common objects that have the same shapes.
+Download the flash cards at: https://go.gov.sg/polygonworksheet1 and https://go.gov.sg/polygonworksheet2 to go through the names and properties of some well-known polygons with your child, as well as common objects that have the same shapes.

  It may be a mouthful, but squares and rectangles are also known as Quadrilaterals, a name that refers to their four sides!
 Here are some flashcards to help them retain this fun fact! https://go.gov.sg/funfactsquadrilaterals